stefansundin/go-zflag/README.md

 ### Unknown flags

-Normally pflag will error when an unknown flag is passed, but it's also possible to disable that using `FlagSet.ParseErrorsWhitelist.UnknownFlags`:
+Normally zflag will error when an unknown flag is passed, but it's also possible to disable that using `FlagSet.ParseErrorsWhitelist.UnknownFlags`:

 ``` go